Evading Arrest Lawyer in Los Angeles

 Misdemeanor vs. Felony Evading Arrest

-As far as the distinction between felony-evading and misdemeanor-evading arrest, it really has to do with the conduct of the driver.
+As far as the difference between felony-evading and misdemeanor-evading arrest, it really has to do with the conduct of the driver.
 If the driver is extremely reckless, going at high speeds, endangering the public safety, running multiple red lights, running stop signs – then obvious that case is going to be filed as a felony-evading and the prosecutors and judge will be looking to send that person to prison.

 If, on the other hand, it’s a short chase and not many traffic lights are run, it’s not very dangerous, then a lot of times that case will be filed as a misdemeanor case.